Agenda London

 Parallel Breakout Sessions

-The Round tables will gather representatives from across the industry for discussion on current and important topics.
-Moderator and theme will be announced shortly.
+The Round table will gather representatives from across the industry for discussion on current and important topics.

-More info to be announced about the different sessions.
+More info to be announced about the session.

 Break